akashacms/epub-guide/documents/4-configuration.html.md

 The configuration of any AkashaRender/AkashaCMS project is split between the Configuration file and the `package.json`.
 The latter is used by `npm` and the Node.js platform to list package `dependencies`, the available `scripts` for performing actions related to the project, and various metadata items like project owner identification or the projects home page.
 For an AkashaEPUB project, the `scripts` section can be used to describe the build process, while the `dependencies` will list the EPUB-related AkashaCMS plugins.

 The Configuration file, typically named `config.js`, is a Node.js module that produces an AkashaRender _Configuration_ object.
-While the Configuration object can be created any way you like, it's most to use a `config.js` file.
+While the Configuration object can be created any way you like, it's most straightforward to use a `config.js` file.
 There's nothing special about that file name, and it can be named anything you like.
 In fact the project can have multiple Configuration files for different purposes.

 More details about AkashaRender project configuration are at: https://akashacms.com/akasharender/configuration.html